tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 Hey, wait that's a problem.
 How can they login if they can't access the login endpoint?

-We can override the new `RequireAuthenticatedUser` rule for select endpoints.
+We can override the new `RequireAuthenticatedUser` policy for select endpoints.
-To do this, we add `[AllowAnonymous]` to the methods in our controllers.
+To do that, we add `[AllowAnonymous]` to the methods in our controllers.

 In `server/Api/Controllers/AuthController.cs`, add `[AllowAnonymous]` to the `Login` method.